InWonYeu/interphon/README.md

 ```

   - ### Pre-process

->> By the InterPhon pre-process, a file of supercell (SUPERCELL) accommodating several unit cells and files of displaced supercell (POSCAR-0*) are generated:
+  By the InterPhon pre-process, a file of supercell (SUPERCELL) accommodating several unit cells and files of displaced supercell (POSCAR-0*) are generated.

   - #### (2×2×1) supercell and displaced supercells

   the periodic boundary conditions (1 or True) along the a1, a2 lattice directions, while open (0 or False) along the a3 direction

 ```